 Dr. Ross then introduced the College of Osteopathic Medicine and gave his own background and experience as a physician in the emergency department.
 An Dang, PhD, Assistant Professor Clinical Anatomy, continued, going into more detail about RVU’s campuses and the curriculum Dr. Dang also spoke about the boards you take after each year, beginning the second year, as well as goals for students in residency.
 Nadira Martin, OMS II, talked about why she chose RVU and her own feelings about the program.

 Last but not least, Ashley Farmer-Hanson, PhD, Associate Dean for Student Life, introduced the Department of Student Affairs, while Karen Robinson, MS, LPC, NCC, Mental Health & Wellness Counselor, discussed counseling and therapy for students as well as academic advising.
 Cyndi Windecker, Assistant Director of Admissions and Recruitment, wrapped up with an introduction to the Department of Admissions, answering questions about the process and the dates for applications.
-Some tips she had for the prospective students:

 The virtual visit concluded with several breakout sessions attended by current and prospective students, where they discussed more in-depth medical school or graduate experiences and any other questions the undergraduate students might have.